pourzanj/NS202_arya_haruld/report.md

 In the earlier part of this section we describe our data, including a brief snapshot of the data and how we cleaned or filtered the data for robust inference.
 We then follow this with an overview of our inference techniques for addressing our goals.

 ### Data Overview and Cleaning
-Our data is separated in to three categories: weight logging data, activity logging data, and friends data.
+Our data is separated into three categories: weight logging data, activity logging data, and friends data.
 In this section we describe where this data came from, what it looks like, and how we filtered or cleaned the data for robust inference.
 Weight logging data and the latter two types come from two different user populations.
-Thus not all weight loggers use Fitbit, and not all Fitbit users log their weight, but some do indeed log both.
+Thus not all weight loggers use Fitbit and not all Fitbit users log their weight, but some do indeed log both.

 #### Weight Loggging
 Weight logging data consists of time series of weight measurements for each user.
 The time series are sampled irregularly because they are self-reported weights, and users choose when to upload these logs.

 The validity of our inference is sensitive to certain irregularities in the time series we are using.
 For example, a time series with several samples in the beginning then no samples for a long time then a single sample, can give very misleading results concerning trend of the time series when doing a regression.
 As such, we compute a few basic features of each user's time series to ensure that we only conduct inference on valid time series.
 These features are the following

-* Logging Length (Weeks): How long the user's time series.
+* Logging Length (Weeks): Length in time between first and last log.
 * Daily Upload Percentage: The percentage of days over the user's entire time logging that we have actual logs for.
 * Total logs: Total number of days we have a weight log for the user.
 * Max.
 Break Between Logs: The length of the longest period where the user did not log.